 What is biometric authentication?

 Biometric authentication is a security measure that requires people to verify their identity by providing a unique biometric feature.
 The word “biometrics” refers to an individual's unique biological characteristics.
-Within the authentication process, it refers to the Something you are factor and requires a feature like a fingerprint, facial, or eye recognition.
+Within the authentication process, it usually requires a feature like a fingerprint, facial, or eye recognition.

 Types of biometric authentication methods